rgserrano/rgdonovan/README.md

-Full Stack Developer and co-architect of Lodge (https://lodge-logging.github.io/), an open-source, opinionated observability solution for distributed web applications.

 Recent software engineer at BombBomb.
 Ex-Pixar animator with 6 years in film and animation.

 I love finding efficient solutions to real-world problems, and enjoy imbuing client UX with the appeal and responsiveness I learned from half a decade in animation.